Skip to main content

 “I guess it worked.”
 She grinned.

-“I want the tables to be learned by heart the next week when I come by.”
+“I want the tables to be learned by heart next week when I come by.”
 Swadhin reminded her.
 Abhaya nodded.
-She watched him from the corner of her eyes packing his small trunk with fresh clothes and dumping the ones he brought back home for laundry.
+She watched him from the corner of her eyes, packing his small trunk with fresh clothes and dumping the ones he brought back home for laundry.
 He also took with him two storybooks from the shelf.
 Swadhin could sense her watching him go around the room to pack his things when Abhaya closed her books.

 “Let me pack your trunk.”
 She insisted.